pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Supplying dynamic *metadata* to __signalk-meta__

-The **includepaths** configuration property introduces an array which can be populated with Signal K keys referencing a location in the data store which should be monitored for the appearance of *metadata* values.
+The **includepaths** configuration property introduces an array which can be populated with Signal K keys referencing locations in the data store from which *metadata* values can be retrieved.
 For example:
 ``
 [